wolfpup-software/gateway/README.md

 # gateway

-Traffic https requests to local services
+route encrypted requests for multiple domains to multiple endpoints

 ## abstract

-Decrypt https requests before deploying to local services.
-This avoids decrypting at every service point and avoids services being aware of certificates.

-This server is meant to be the single point at 443 and 80.
+The requirement was to route external requests to local services through SSL / TLS / https.
+The result can serve multiple domains on a single server.

+Destination servers can be local, remote, or encrypted.
+But the intention was to route external requests to local services

+A gateway encapsulates a server through a chosen port 443 by default.
+Requests are routed to a server based on the URI authority or host header